antoineol/teacher-agenda/readme.md

 ## TODO

-- Remove entry
+- ion-select (lesson form) has english button texts: should internationalize.
-- Edit entry
+- Edit entry - changes not applied to previous view
 - persist in local storage + env switch to use mocks when useful
 - Add students
 - handle the case when the price changes from a date for a given student